3 Days in Moab, Utah Itinerary: What to See, Do, and Eat

 I recommend driving the Island in the Sky Road, which winds a few miles into the park, and stopping at several overlooks along the way.

-At the end of the Island in the Sky Road, you’ll find a parking lot and the trailhead for the Grand View Trail.
+At the end of the Island in the Sky Road, you’ll find a parking lot and the trailhead for the Grand View Point Trail.

 Canyonlands National Park 4x4 Tour